 The Warwick Africa Hub

-The Hub is hosted within IAS, which focuses on advancing new research ideas, unconstrained by disciplinary boundaries.
+The Warwick Africa Hub focuses on advancing new research ideas unconstrained by disciplinary boundaries.
 Its ambition is for collaborations that extend beyond universities to include non-governmental organisations, international institutions, private research institutes and private sector bodies.

 A student volunteering and education programme that works with schools across Africa to support teachers to raise aspirations in their learners by providing the best possible education.